Spiikesan/CupboardLimiter/README.md

 * Customizable chat icon and prefix for messages.
 * Dynamic limit system, with one permission for each limits defined in the configuration.
 If multiple permissions are granted to one player, only the maximum limit is applied.
 * VIP limit will be taken if it's granted, over any other perm (even higher).
-* Team based limits, with configurable limits for each count of members.
+* Team based limits, with configurable limits for each count of members

 ## Permissions